By Molly Patrick

-Our body basically makes us hungry in the hopes that we will eat something that’s loaded with nutrients so that our cells can bathe in them.
-When our cells are bathed in the nutrients they need, they all do their jobs famously.
+Our body basically makes us hungry in the hopes that we’ll eat something that’s loaded with nutrients so that our cells can bathe in them.
+When our cells are bathed in the nutrients they need, they can do their jobs famously.

 Think about it this way.

-It’s totally possible for us to be so full that we have to unbutton our pants, fart really loud and then face plant directly into a nap, and our cells still didn’t get what they need.
+It’s totally possible for us to be so full that we have to unbutton our pants, fart really loud and take a long ass nap, without our cells ever getting what they need.

 It all comes down to the nutrient density of the food we’re eating.
-And only when our cells get the nutrients they need will we be satiated and satisfied.
+And only when our cells get the nutrients they need will we be satiated and satisfied after a meal.

 Being truly satiated, as opposed to being full was something I never experienced while eating a vegetarian diet or a regular vegan diet.
-It was only when I switched to eating mainly unprocessed plant foods did I experience this.
+It was only when I switched to eating mainly unprocessed plant foods that I experienced this.

 It’s like a really good orgasm that leaves you totally and utterly content and happy.
 You don’t want more, you don’t want less.
-You just want to relax into the afterglow and observe life from that mindset.
-Because life from that mindset is charming, endearing and totally manageable.
+You just want to relax into the afterglow and observe life from that place.
+Because life from that place is charming, endearing and totally manageable.

 And this satisfaction, this contentment, overflows into all other areas of your life and before you know it, before you can say “Chickpea”, you’re dancing naked in your bedroom, C+C Music Factory blaring, just WORKING IT OUT.
 You’re totally hooked and there’s no going back.

-So apart from the occasional threesome with chips and salsa, processed food still stays out of my grocery cart (except for the occasional faux meat fix for Luanne.
-More on this next week).
+So apart from the occasional threesome with chips and salsa, processed food stays out of my grocery cart.

 I create my meals around fresh fruits and veggies; I eat a shit ton of beans, some whole grains and nuts and seeds.
 I have one green juice or one green smoothie a day; I make eating leafy greens a priority, and I eat one big raw salad a day.
-I’ll eat a piece of super dark chocolate from time to time and when I go out to eat (which isn’t often), I do my best.
+I’ll eat a piece of super dark chocolate from time to time and when I go out to eat I just order the healthiest thing on the menu.

-At the end of the day, eating a diet full of whole plant foods has rewired my entire brain around food, what I eat, how I feel and how I operate in the world.
+Eating a diet full of whole plant foods has rewired my brain around food – what I eat, how I feel and how I operate in the world.
 It’s safe to say that I will eat like this for the rest of my life.
-And for me, “falling off” isn’t a concern because I’m not on anything so how can I fall off?
+And for me, “falling off” isn’t a concern because I’m not on anything, so how can I fall off?

-Today’s recipe is tasty as hell, and it will leave you more satisfied than you ever thought beans and rice could.
+Today’s recipe is tasty as hell, and it will leave you more satisfied than you ever thought beans and rice could leave you.

-- Heat a pan (cast iron if you have it), add the onions and squash and cook for several minutes on medium heat.
+- Pre-heat a pan (cast iron if you have it) for two minutes, add the onions and squash and cook for several minutes on medium heat.
 Season with some salt and pepper and add a little splash of water if veggies start to stick.

 - Heat the brown rice and the beans (separately).